 What is considered check fraud?

 Check fraud is a serious criminal offense that involves the use of checks to illegally acquire funds or assets that do not belong to you.
 Banks have a strong interest in preventing this type of crime and the fraudulent use of banking systems so they will punish you as harshly as they can in order to deter others from similar crimes.
-Contact Chicago criminal defense lawyer Michael Schmiege if you are facing charges for check fraud in Illinois.
+Contact Chicago criminal defense lawyer Matthew Chivari if you are facing charges for check fraud in Illinois.

 Check fraud results in harsh penalties for cheating a bank out of money or other property through the fraudulent use of a check.
 The more money that the offender obtains, and the more complex his or her scheme for obtaining the funds, the harsher the punishment is likely to be.
 Any previous convictions for check fraud, financial institution fraud, or similar offenses can even add to your punishment.
 A defense attorney experienced in check fraud cases could explain the nature of your charge to you, along with the penalties you face and your alternatives to prison time or heavy fines.

 Some activities that could land you a felony check fraud charge:

 - $300 or less: Class A misdemeanor with up to 1 year in jail and a fine up to $25,000.
 But if you have a previous conviction for check fraud or a similar offense, your charge becomes a Class 4 felony punishable by up to 3 years in state prison and/or a fine up to $25,000.

 - $301 to $10,000: Class 3 felony with by up to 5 years in prison and/or a fine up to $25,000.